Tutorial: Todo List¶

 todo completion install

-After this, to reload and apply changes you need to deactivate
+After this, to reload and apply changes you need to deactivate and

-your virtual env again.
+activate your virtual env again.

 # virtualenvwrapper